ewolff/microservice-istio/HOW-TO-RUN.md

 ```

 * `ingress-url.sh` outputs the URL for the Ingress
   gateway for minikube.
-For the Google Cloud, use `ingress-gpc.sh`
+For the Google Cloud, use `ingress-gcp.sh`

 * If you open
 the Ingress URL, a static HTML page is shown which is served by the apache service.